-Name of Statutory Body Meeting Date College Governing Council 02-Dec-2021

-15. Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
+Name of Statutory Body College Council Meeting Meeting Date 23-Dec-2020 15.
+Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
 No 16.
-Whether institutional data submitted to AISHE: Yes Year of Submission 2019 Date of Submission 28-Jan-2019 17.
+Whether institutional data submitted to AISHE: Yes Year of Submission 2019 Date of Submission 09-Dec-2019 17.
 Does the Institution have Management Information System ?
+Yes

-Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) The administrative section is automated.
+If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words)

+The administrative section is automated.
 All the office correspondences and routine clerical works are done with the help of computers and printers.
 Internet is used by the office staff to receive and respond to the queries of higher officials.
 The finance section is automated with payroll system which maintains the details of the salary for the staff.
-All the departments maintain the information about the students and carry out their clerical jobs with computers. • Admission Processing System: Student admission process are implemented using the software.
+All the departments maintain the information about the students and carry out their clerical jobs with computers. • Admission Processing System - Student admission process are implemented using the software.
 Applications received database is generated and maintained.
-Using this software Department wise rank list, report and admission card is automatically generated and reduces the processing time and also improves the accuracy. • Transfer Certificate: Printed form of TC are issued to students using the TC software.
+Using this software Department wise rank list, report and admission card is automatically generated and reduces the processing time and also improves the accuracy. • Transfer Certificate -Printed form of TC are issued to students using the TC software.
 Separate database is maintained for all outgoing students.
-Using this software the maintenance of students' record are made easier and simple. • EPolling: The Students Union Election is conducted using the E polling Software.
+Using this software the maintenance of students' record are made easier and simple. • EPolling -The Students Union Election is conducted using the E polling Software.
 This software performs automatic counting of polled votes for student union posts.
 Automatic results were obtained after all the students have polled.
-This software reduces the time spent in conducting the election(polling and counting) and simplifies the declaration of results.
+This software reduces the time spent in conducting the election and declaration of results.
 This software is being implemented from 2016 onwards.